Porch pirate steals from bride-to-be and trashes loot on street

 Ring also has a neighborhood alert for those whose homes are equipped with the security alert doorbell.

 "We had people reach out to us on that and on Reddit," Christy said.
-"They helped identify his car as a 2007 to 2013 Nissan Ultima with white markings on either side."
+"They helped identify his car as a 2007 to 2013 Nissan Altima with white markings on either side."

 Neither video revealed a license plate number, and while police reports in each case were filed, neither suspect has been identified.